-The physician organization plans and develops all aspects of the CPD activity, from the beginning of the planning process (needs assessment) to the end (evaluation), has ultimate authority over all decisions, and is accountable to ensure that the administrative, educational and ethical accreditation and certification standards are met.
-The physician organization is responsible for the finances in that all registration/support are received and expenses paid by the organization, and is responsible for any revenue or deficit.
+The physician organization as an entity plans and develops all aspects of the CPD activity, from the beginning of the planning process (needs assessment) to the end (evaluation), has ultimate authority over all decisions, is accountable to ensure that the administrative, educational and ethical accreditation and certification standards are met, and is responsible for the finances in that all registration/support are received and expenses paid by the organization, and is responsible for any revenue or deficit.

 Definition: A physician organization is a not-for-profit group of health professionals with a formal governance structure, accountable to and serving, among others, its physician members through continuing professional development, provision of health care and/or research.

 - Faculties of medicine departments or divisions